 - Despite the ingredient list on the packaging, sweeteners, preservatives, and additives may be added that do not have to be listed on the package.
 With a DIY meal, you know everything you have put in, like natural vitamins and fiber.

 - These are fun to make in your spare time with simple recipes to sharpen your cooking skills

 - You get to control the number of calories per treat for the specific needs of your dog.

 - You best know what your dog likes and you can adjust your recipe to match.

 - These are cheap while not compromising on quality.

 Easy Homemade Dog Treats to Spoil Your Furbaby

 Spoil your four-legged fur babies with homemade treats made of oats, peanuts, and pumpkin puree whirled together in the food processor.
 Just press the mix into a treat pan, bake, let cool, and pop out to give a dog a bone.

-When your dog has an upset tummy, pumpkin can help ease the irritation.
+When your dog has an upset tummy, a pumpkin can help ease the irritation.
 But if your dog refuses plain pumpkin or pumpkin mixed in with his food, bake some pumpkin dog biscuits instead.
 What dog can resist a good biscuit?